TezosTaqueria/taqueria/DATA-COLLECTION.md

 ## Privacy Policy

-Taqueria is committed to preserving user privacy and gathering usage analytics in compliance with the [ECAD Labs privacy policy](http://ecadlabs.com/privacy)
+Taqueria is committed to preserving user privacy and gathering usage analytics in compliance with the [Pinnacle Labs privacy policy](https://pinnaclelabs.limited/privacy)